 Existing BlueConic customers can use AI Workbench free of charge as long as your total data operations remains smaller than the amount that is allotted to your subscription.
 If you intend to use this feature, contact your Customer Success Manager at email@example.com to ensure your subscription can accommodate your intended usage.
 We'll discuss your requirements and upgrade your subscription as necessary.

-Visualizing your AI Workbench results
+Visualizing your AI Workbench results and analytics

 You can view the results of your AI Workbench notebooks on BlueConic Dashboards.
 Visualize the results of your machine learning algorithms using the AI Workbench Notebook insight to see the results of all notebook cells or the Notebook insight (single cell) to visualize only one cell's results.